VTNR Investors Have Opportunit - GuruFocus.com

 PR Newswire

-LOS ANGELES, May 8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vertex Energy, Inc. ("Vertex" or the "Company") (NASDAQ: VTNR).
+BENSALEM, Pa., May 11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vertex Energy, Inc. ("Vertex" or the "Company") (NASDAQ: VTNR).

 Class Period: April 1, 2022 – August 8, 2022